Quantum Neural Networks in Practice: A Comparative Study with Classical Models from Standard Data Sets to Industrial Images: Methodology

 We employ again the Adam optimizer, use the squared error

-as the loss function and the learning rate $R_{\rmq}^{(1)} = 0.05$~\footnote{Note that we use a larger learning rate for the QNNs compared to their classical counterparts in order to achieve a similar convergence behavior given the different loss functions}.
+as the loss function and the learning rate $R_{\rmq}^{(1)} = 0.05$~\footnote{Note that we use a larger learning rate for the quantum neural networks, compared to their classical counterparts, in order to achieve a similar convergence behavior given the different loss functions}.